Toggle: English / Spanish

-It may also be done if your doctor suspects
+It may also be done if your provider suspects

 (for example, caused by uncontrolled diabetes) or (for example, caused by excess vomiting).

-Sometimes, the potassium test may be done in persons who are having an attack of paralysis.
+Sometimes, the potassium test may be done in people who are having an attack of paralysis.

 The normal range is 3.7 to 5.2 mEq/L.